AnthonyByansi/Data_Engineering_Insights/README.md

 ## Getting Started

-To explore the articles and resources, visit the [Data Engineering Chronicles website](https://dataengineeringchronicles.com) or browse the repository's `/_posts` directory for specific topics.
+To explore the articles and resources, visit the [Data Engineering Engineering Website](https://anthonybyansi.github.io/Data_Engineering_Insights/) or browse the repository's `/_posts` directory for specific topics.

-## License
+## License 📜

 This repository and its contents are licensed under the [MIT License](LICENSE.md).
 By contributing to this repository, you agree to abide by its terms.